HeadBeeGuy/alt-activities/README.md

 - Clean up CRUD actions and add tests for Tag Categories
 - Change the rendering of Comments (and maybe Activities and Tags) to render by-item so it's easier to use handy Rails shortcuts like "render @comments"
-- Construct a more robust database seed for the development environment

 ---